-- Mother Cooper's feelings are always disregarded, and their condescending attitude is none too pleasant either.
+- Mother Cooper's feelings are always disregarded, and George, Anita, and Rhoda's condescending attitude is none too pleasant either.

-- Happily Married: Even after 50 years of marriage, both of the Barkley and Lucy are still very much in love.
+- Happily Married: Even after 50 years of marriage, both Barkley and Lucy are still very much in love.

-- Irony: The Coopers are almost always treated kindly by strangers, while their actual children treat them like dirt.
+- Irony: The Coopers are almost always treated kindly by strangers (most notably, the manager of the hotel where they spent their honeymoon treats them to drinks and dinner when he learns of their previous stay), while their actual children treat them like dirt.

 - Noodle Incident: We never find out exactly what Rhoda did, but it was scandalous enough for her family to have the fear of being publicly shamed.

-- Offscreen Moment of Awesome: We dont know what father Cooper said to Nellie, but it shook her up enough to leave her silently horrified.
-Lampshaded with George as he tells his brother and sisters that theyre terrible children, so they deserved whatever he said.
+- Offscreen Moment of Awesome: We don't know what father Cooper said to Nellie, but it shook her up enough to leave her silently horrified.
+Lampshaded when George tells his brother and sisters that they're terrible children, so they deserved whatever he said.

-- Train-Station Goodbye: Probably one of the saddest, hardest goodbyes.
+- Train-Station Goodbye: Probably one of the saddest, hardest goodbyes as Lucy puts Barkley on the train to California.
 Played subtly, but with context of what the Cooper parents did all day.
 So, so heart-wrenching.